 New York Law

 Under New York’s General Municipal Law § 50–e[a], service of a notice of claim is a condition precedent to bringing suit against a public corporation and requires that the notice is served within 90 days after the claim accrues.
-Unless leave of court is made, late service of original notice of claim is a nullity.
+Unless leave of court is made, late service of the original notice of claim is a nullity.
 Additionally, after the statute of limitations has run courts lack the authority to deem that late notice of claim timely served nunc pro tunc.
 The statute of limitations under General Municipal Law § 50–e[a] provides that the limitation period for commencing a tort action against a municipal corporation is one year and 90 days, however, in cases such as J.H., the statute of limitations does not expire after one year and 90 days because a plaintiffs infancy tolls the statute of limitations for 10 years.

-The plaintiff alleged that given his mother’s symptoms that day, including hours of non-reassuring fetal heart tracing, it was a departure from the standard of care to discharge her that day and that the hospital also departed from the standard of care by failing to expeditiously perform an emergency cesarean section when his mother returned on November 25, 2010, with contractions.
+The plaintiff alleged that given his mother’s symptoms that day, including hours of a non-reassuring fetal heart tracing, it was a departure from the standard of care to discharge her that day and that the hospital also departed from the standard of care by failing to expeditiously perform an emergency cesarean section when his mother returned on November 25, 2010, with contractions.

 Looking at the Opinion

-In September 2016, the plaintiff moved pursuant to General Municipal Law § 50–e(5) for leave to serve a late notice of claim or to deem the notice of claim he had served on August 29, 2013, timely served.
+In September 2016, the plaintiff moved under General Municipal Law § 50–e(5) for leave to serve a late notice of claim or to deem the notice of claim he had served on August 29, 2013, timely served.
 The plaintiff argued that the hospital had knowledge of the essential facts for which the claim was based within the 90-day statutory period or a reasonable time after through its records making its malpractice clear and that the hospital was not prejudiced by any delay.
 The plaintiff failed, however, to offer a reasonable excuse.
 The hospital then cross-moved and was granted a motion to dismiss the complaint for failure to serve a timely notice of claim which the plaintiff appealed in the underlying case.

 Under General Municipal Law § 50–e(5), the decision to grant leave to serve a late notice of claim or deem a timely late notice of claim served nunc pro tunc is within the discretion of the court.
 What does this mean?
-It means the court has a lot of latitude to make the call and it will be tough to overturn on appeal.
+It means the court has a lot of latitudes to make the call and it will be tough to overturn on appeal.

-Factors the court will consider when determining whether or not to allow a late notice of claim include if the corporation had actual knowledge of the essential facts constituting the claim within 90 days of its accrual or a reasonable time after, if the delay would substantially prejudice the corporation in its defense, and whether the plaintiff has demonstrated a reasonable excuse for the delay.
+Factors the court will consider when determining whether to allow a late notice of claim include if the corporation had actual knowledge of the essential facts constituting the claim within 90 days of its accrual or a reasonable time after if the delay would substantially prejudice the corporation in its defense and whether the plaintiff has demonstrated a reasonable excuse for the delay.
 The presence or absence of any factor is not determinative.
 But actual knowledge is a very important factor and accorded great weight.
 Merely having records without more does not establish actual knowledge, but actual knowledge of the facts constituting the claim can be constituted where the alleged malpractice is apparent from an independent review of the medical records.
 Really, what the court is trying to figure out is whether the underlying purpose of the notice statute has been served.